Dog adoption saves lives. Adopt a dog and you'll have a friend for life! Contact us, or contact another local humane

 Should you want to join our SRC family and help to save needy rescues.
 Also please keep in mind that our foster parents are given the first option to adopt their fostered canines before they are offered to other applicants.
-Please email the SRC Core Team for a volunteer application at this email address:
+Please email the SRC Core Team for a volunteer application at one of these email addresses:

 and one will be sent to you right away.
 These may now be downloaded directly from our website for your convenience.